 The meta description does not directly influence rankings like the <title> does, however it should still be crafted to compel visitors to click through.
 This is best achieved by writing the meta description to indicate your page will help answer the search query in question.

-Unlike our old CMS which had a dedicated meta description field, the new CMS automatically populates the meta description from the 'Intro' field.
+The CMS automatically populates the meta description from the 'Intro' field.
 If nothing is added to this field then the CMS will move down the page and include the first text it finds, normally this will be from the 'Body' field.

 There's only a limited amount of space available in the results page so when writing these elements, aim for 60 characters including spaces for the <title> tag and 150 characters including spaces for the meta description to ensure your information isn't truncated.

 Actively monitor the links pointing to your website